By The Macalope, MacworldOCT 24, 2009 12:10 am PDT

 This is likely to point with Apple this month as they sit stunned that Windows 7 is doing so well and they are left looking foolish with products priced out of the segment.
 Their big news this week was a couple of PCs, a new keyboard and a multi-touch mouse.

 Does Rob know that these companies are not vying for the 2009 American or National League titles and that they actually will still be playing next month?
 He seems to believe that Apple’s in dire straits because Windows 7 doesn’t suck as hard as Vista did and Verizon made a funny ad and all Apple could do is rev its already awesome hardware.
-But with Rob it’s never about actual financial data, it’s about stringing together a couple of anecdotes to make inquiry analyst soup.
+But with Rob it’s never about

 Two good lessons here, even when you are on top it is very foolish to under estimate a competitor with Microsoft’s resources because they can actually get it right, and picking too many fights at once can take out the most powerful of entities just as it took out a nearly unbeatable Germany in the second world war.